yellowmessenger/documentation/docs/platform_concepts/studio/events/event-hub.md

 ![](https://i.imgur.com/JwRfFpM.png)

 :::note
 Similarly, you can deactivate an active event.
+The flow will not trigger When you deactivate a [custom event] or system event.
 ![](https://i.imgur.com/tPm5oKy.png)
 :::